HankB/Pushbutton_Publisher/README.md

      GND
 ```

-The GPIO input reads '0' when pulled high (when the button is pressed.)
+The GPIO input reads '2' when pulled low (when the button is pressed.)
 Let's put out a message like the following to the MQTT server.

 ```text
 HA/zberry/office/lighting_override {"t":1742827537, "override":"on", "device":"pushbutton"}